equalframework/equal-doc/docs/usage/directory-structure.md

 ## run.php

-​	Defines the DO, GET and SHOW behaviours for our queries, either by CLI, HTTP or PHP
+​	Defines the DO, GET and SHOW behaviors for our queries, either by CLI, HTTP or PHP